fosstodon/hub/_posts/2020/2020-02-16-were-not-just-foss.md

 ---
 # This is the page title
 title: We're Not Just FOSS
-# This is the title that shows in the header (usually the same as page title)
-header: We're not Just FOSS
 # This is the description that shows in the page header
 description: People come to Fosstodon for so much more than just FOSS.
 # Set a permalink here